Russell Dunlop

-Biography

-1945–1967: Early Years
+1945–1967: early years

 Russell James Dunlop, was born in 1945 in Paddington, New South Wales.
 His father, Hector Dunlop, was an engineer and his mother was Patricia.
 The couple had another son, Barry, and both were educated at Bourke Street Primary and Narwee Boys' High School.
 After leaving secondary school Dunlop worked as a tiler's labourer and then in a pharmaceutical factory.
 Dunlop began playing in bands as a drummer at 16.

+Career

-1968–1970: Aesop's Fables/ The New Aesop's Fables
+1968–1970: Aesop's Fables / The New Aesop's Fables

 In 1968 Aesop's Fables formed as a pop vocal group with Dunlop on drums, Sheryl Blake on lead vocals, Jimmy Doyle on guitar (ex-Telstars), Michael Lawler on bass guitar and Gary Moberly on organ (ex-Ramrods, later worked with Bee Gees).
 The group performed cover versions, including The 5th Dimension, before working on originals.
 Dunlop also worked as a session drummer and vocalist.
 In 1969 Aesop's Fables entered the annual Hoadley's Battle of the Sounds competition and won the New South Wales final, at the national final they finished second behind Doug Parkinson in Focus.
 However this version of the group separated without recording any material.

 In February 1970 Dunlop and Moberley formed a new line-up, initially called The New Aesop's Fables, with Owen Booth on bass guitar, Brenda Glover on lead vocals (ex-Jet Set) and Brian Holloway on guitar (ex-The Dream, Image).
 Holloway quit two months later and was replaced by Melbourne-based guitarist, Les Stacpool.
 The band moved to Melbourne in mid-year, where Charlie Tumahai replaced Booth on bass guitar.
 Dunlop met Judi Johnston and they married three months later.
 Aesop's Fables had disbanded by October 1970.
 The group's only single, "Little Yellow Pills", was issued posthumously in February 1971 as the first single on the Generation Records label.
 The A-side was a cover of a track by British singer, Jackie Lomax, and its B-side, "Sandman", was written by Stacpool.